shahabshahab2/bkbase/README.md

    a) kubectl apply -f deployment/namespace.yaml &&  kubectl apply -f deployment/ Verify if namespace with name backbase is created by running kubectl get ns.
-   Verify if deployment has been created by running kubectl get deploy -n backbase and has aproprate "Available" value.
+   Verify if deployment has been created by running kubectl get deploy -n backbase and has appropriate "Available" value.
    Verify if service has been created by running kubectl get svc -n backbase.

    b) Now run your service.
-First check IP of your minikube (command : minikube ip) as we have used nodeport the service will run on IP of minikube with port we forwared in service i.e.
+First check IP of your minikube (command : minikube ip) as we have used nodeport the service will run on IP of minikube with port we forward in service i.e.

      $ minikube service jenkins-expose-service -n backbase --url http://192.168.99.100:32752